Sil3ntStorm/factorio-integration-helper/README.md

 ### modify_mining_speed

-Increase the speed the character can mine entities at.
+Increase or decrease the speed the character can mine entities at.

 #### Parameters
 - **player**: The player of which to modify the mining speed.